 It is with our thoughts that we create meaning out of our emotional sensations.
 It is with our thoughts that we define the story of our lives.

-- Cycles of negativity arise when we allow constricting or disempowering thoughts (e.g. judgement, denial, powerlessness, or condemnation) to run amok E.g.:
+Cycles of negativity arise when we allow constricting or disempowering thoughts (e.g. judgement, denial, powerlessness, or condemnation) to hook on to our emotions.
+E.g.:

-- 'It's always the same with him.
+'It's always the same with him/her.
 I hate it so much!'

-- ‘I’m not going to let him control my life.'
+‘I’m not going to let him/her control my life.'

 What is interesting to note, is that exactly the same emotional sensation paired with expansive thoughts ('It's OK', 'I get to feel whatever I feel', 'I'll support myself through this', etc.), will result in a completely different experience of life.